Agnieszkalukasiak/Project2/README.md

 ### Icons ###
 -	The Rock, Paper, Scissors, Lizard, Spock icons not only visually represent the user's choices but are also labeled for new users to understand their selection.

--	The buttons enlarge when clicked, highlighting the user's choice, making it easier to see the selected icon.
+-	The buttons enlarge when clicked, highlighting the user's choice, and making it easier to see the selected icon.

 -	This intuitive functionality and design evokes a sense of real-life interaction.